gboulant/todogo/README.md

 the go langage.
 The project was initiated as a training exercice to learn the basic features of the go langage.
-The resulting application can be used of course but could not fit your own way to manage todo list.
+The resulting application can be used of course but could not fit your own way to manage todo lists.

-Todogo is a command line application, that consists in a single executable program (todo) interacting with a local database made of json files.
+The todo program is a command line application, that consists in a single executable program (todo) interacting with a local database made of json files.
 It comes with no dependency (only the standard go packages are required).

 A typical output looks like: